mixxxdj/mixxx/source/chapters/configuration.rst

 -------

 Latency is the lag time in milliseconds that it takes for Mixxx to process your input (turning knobs, sliding the crossfader, etc.).
+For example, a latency of 36 ms indicates that it will take approximately 36 ms for Mixxx to stop the audio after you toggle the play button.
 Additionally, latency determines how quickly your :term:`Operating System` expects Mixxx to react.
 Lower latency means Mixxx will be more responsive.
 On the other hand, setting your latency too low may be too much for your computer to handle.
 In this situation, Mixxx playback will be choppy and very clearly distorted as your computer will not be able to keep up with how frequently Mixxx is processing audio.

+A latency between 36-64 ms is acceptable if you are using Mixxx with a keyboard/mouse or a MIDI controller.
+A latency below 10 ms is recommended when vinyl control is used because Mixxx will feel unresponsive otherwise.

+Keep in mind that *lower latencies require better soundcards and faster CPUs* and that *zero latency DJ software is a myth* (although Mixxx is capable of sub-1ms operation).

 Sample Rate
 -----------